githedgehog/docs/docs/vlab/demo.md

 ## Using VPCs with overlapping subnets

-First of all, we'll need to make sure that we have a second IPv4Namespace with the same subnet as default one:
+First, create a second IPv4Namespace with the same subnet as the default one:

 ```console
 core@control-1 ~ $ kubectl get ipns